swimlane/cy-mockapi/README.md

 npm install --save-dev cypress-mockapi
 ```

-Setup the plugin in `cypress/plugins/index.js`:
+Import and setup the plugin in `cypress/plugins/index.js`:

 ```js
 import { installPlugin } from 'cypress-mockapi/plugin'